UbiquityRobotics/learn/index.md

----
-layout: default
----

-# Getting Started Guide -- Magni
+# Getting Started Guide --- Magni

 ## [Introduction](introduction)

 ## [Quick Start](ix_quick_start)

-Things you can do with your robot right out of the box.
+#### Things you can do with your robot right out of the box.

 ##	[Doing More With Your Robot](ix_doing_more)